SustainDiffusion: Optimising the Social and Environmental Sustainability of Stable Diffusion Models: Conclusion and Future Work

 In this paper, we presented \tool, a search-based approach to improve the social and environmental sustainability of SD models by searching for the optimal configuration of hyperparameters and prompt structure.
 We described in detail the proposed approach and evaluated it against six different baselines on a set of 56 different prompts.
 Results show how \tool can significantly improve the gender and ethnic bias of the default SD3 model by 68\% and 59\%, respectively.
 Additionally, \tool reduces the energy consumption -- considered as the sum of CPU and GPU energy -- of the default SD3 model by 48\%.
 Finally, \tool keeps the quality of the images generated comparable to the default model.
 Additionally, we show how the results provided by \tool are consistent over multiple rounds and can be effectively applied to different input prompts.

-Future works concern the adoption and comparison of different search strategies, like NSGA-3 \cite{deb2014evolutionary} or Weighted Sum of all objectives.
-Additionally, future research can investigate the impact of adopting different approaches to measure image quality, assess gender and ethnic bias, and measure energy to compute the fitness objectives.
-Finally, this study can be extended to multiple text-to-image generation models and input prompts.
+Future works concern a more extensive evaluation of \tool generability using multiple and diverse prompts, as well as a qualitative evaluation, in terms of quality and fairness, of the images generated by an SD model optimised by \tool.
+Future research can also investigate the adoption and comparison of different search strategies, like NSGA-3 \cite{deb2014evolutionary} or Weighted Sum of all objectives.
+Finally, future studies can explore the impact of adopting different approaches to measure image quality, assess gender and ethnic bias, and measure energy to compute the fitness objectives.

+\begin{acks} G. d'Aloisio is partially funded by the European Union – NextGenerationEU through the Italian Ministry of University and Research, Projects PRIN 2022 PNRR “FRINGE: context-aware FaiRness engineerING in complex software systEms" grant n.P2022553SL. \end{acks}